coffee4craig/coffee-4-craig-website/src/pages/support-us/index.md

     label: Donate Today
     url: >-
       https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VBW25QGTWEMYC&source=url
-  text: >
+  text: >-
+    Each evening we operate an out of hours’ drop-in service in the heart of Manchester city centre.
+We offer hot food, food parcels, showers, medical support and mental health crisis intervention.

-    We need a team of volunteers every day at our drop-in centre in Manchester.
+    We need a team of volunteers every day to help run our drop-in centre on Oldham Street, Manchester.
+Roles include: cooking; sorting collections;
-    The roles include; cooking, sorting collections, giving out hot drinks and food, keeping the kitchen clean and tidy, greeting at reception, monitoring the shower list, and sitting down with guests for a brew and a chat!
-We also need help behind the scenes with lots of different things like sorting through donations, keeping the food bank organised, sending newsletters and thank yous.
-Maybe you have a skill that we could use?
+    giving out hot drinks and food; keeping the kitchen clean; greeting guests at reception; monitoring the shower list, and sitting down with our guests for a brew and a chat!

+    We also need help behind the scenes with lots of different things like sorting donations, keeping the food bank organised, sending newsletters and thank you letters.
+If you have a skill that you think could help us, please get in touch!
   title: Volunteer
 donateItems:
   cta: